Probate Q&A Series

 When someone creates a will amendment (also called a codicil) but fails to sign it correctly, the amendment has no legal force in North Carolina.
 Under N.C.
 Gen. Stat. § 31-4, a valid codicil must bear the testator’s signature and the signatures of two competent witnesses present at the same time.
 Without proper execution, the original will controls distribution.

-If you find an improperly executed amendment, you must probabe the original will as written.
-To begin probate, file the will and a petition with the clerk of superior court in the county where the decedent lived.
-The court issues Letters Testamentary to your personal representative once it confirms the will’s validity.
+If you find an improperly executed amendment, you must probate the original will as written.
+To begin probate, file the will and an application or petition with the clerk of superior court in the county where the decedent lived.
+The clerk issues Letters Testamentary to the personal representative once it admits the will to probate and qualifies the personal representative.
 See N.C.
-Gen. Stat. § 28A-6-2 for general probate procedures.
+Gen. Stat. § 28A-2A-8 and § 28A-6-1 for probate and qualification procedures.

 Next, identify assets that pass outside probate—so-called non-probate assets.
 These include accounts held in joint tenancy, payable-on-death designations, life insurance, and retirement plans.
 The personal representative need not administer these through the probate estate.
 Instead, beneficiaries file appropriate claim or transfer forms with the account custodian or insurer.

 Finally, address any out-of-state real or personal property.
 Real estate located in another state usually requires ancillary probate in that jurisdiction.
 You first obtain Letters Testamentary in North Carolina, then submit them to the foreign court.
-The ancillary proceeding ensures the property transfers under North Carolina law but under that state’s local rules.
+The ancillary proceeding ensures the property transfers under the other state’s law and procedures.

 Key Steps to Handle Unsigned Will Amendments and Probate Non-Probate or Out-of-State Assets